 What do I take with me?

 The answer is quite simple.
 As little as possible!
-Because I have to carry it on my back for the whole damn long walk I have been researching this question for months now on the internet.
+Because I have to carry it on my back for the whole damn long walks I have been researching this question for months now on the internet.
 Google makes it all fairly easy to come up with what is best to get.
 I reckon that I spent at least a dollar fir each gram I have saved.
-See my gear list here
+See my gear list for Te Araroa SOBO 2019-2020 here